 Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

-Cybersecurity touches every aspect of our lives, work, and even our cities.
-The scope and breadth of cyber-attacks are growing in both size and complexity.
+Connected technologies touch every aspect of our work environment, cities and even personal lives.
+So does the cyber risk as well.
+The breadth of cyber-attacks is growing in both volume and complexity.
 In terms of size, a report recently demonstrated that Distributed Denial of Service (DDoS) attacks have been increasing, on average, by 500%.
 In terms of cost, damages from cybercrime are predicted to reach $6 Trillion By 2021.

 As our critical and industrial infrastructures enter a new era driven by technological innovation, so cybercriminals turn their focus on industry.
 Energy, transportation, telecommunications, and defense are areas which service the vital functions of a nation.
 As such, they should be afforded the best possible protection.